 This can cause wilting along with stunted, shriveled new growth.

-To resolve this problem, mist your Spider Plant daily or place the pot on a tray of pebbles and water so the water evaporates, the air around the plant will be humidified.
+To resolve this problem, mist your Spider Plant daily.
+Or make a humidity tray by placing the pot on a tray of pebbles and water.
+As the water evaporates, the air around the plant will be humidified.

-#3 – Lack of Water: If your plant’s leaves begin to curl under, and its lower leaves become yellow and then brown and then fall off altogether, you may not be watering enough.
+If your spider plant’s leaves begin to curl under, and its lower leaves become yellow, brown, and fall off altogether, you may not be watering enough.

-Do this by watering slowly over the entire surface of the soil, allowing excess water to pour through the pot’s drainage holes.
+- Do this by watering slowly over the entire soil surface, allowing excess water to pour through the pot’s drainage holes.

-In the future, keep a close eye on the moisture in the soil.
-Never let soil dry out completely.
+- In the future, keep a close eye on the moisture in the soil.
+Never let the soil dry out completely.

-When the soil is close to dry, but not entirely dry, give your plant another thorough watering.
+- When the plant’s soil is close to dry but not entirely dry, give your plant another thorough watering.

 The excessive salt buildup will cause leaf tips to turn brown.

-To avoid this problem, be sure to use a very light, airy, well-draining potting soil.
+To avoid this problem, be sure to use very light, airy, well-draining potting soil.

-Fertilize only once a month using a half dose of standard liquid houseplant fertilizer.
+Fertilize spider plants only once a month using a half dose of standard liquid houseplant fertilizer.

-Use the pour-through method of watering to wash excessive salt out of the soil.
+Use the pour-through method of watering to wash excessive salt out of the spider plant’s soil.

 Can My Spider Plant be Saved?

-Spider Plants are generally very resilient plants and will usually recover from poor conditions if the problems are recognized and addressed.
+Spider Plants are generally very resilient plants and will usually recover from poor conditions if the problems are recognized.